 - Review the basic objectives of the study.

 What are you trying to discover?
 What actions do you want to take as a result of the survey?
 This helps you double check the validity of the data collection mechanism.
 Online Surveys are just one way of collecting and quantifying perspectives.

 Consider a variety of sources for possible respondents.
 In addition to email mailing lists, for example, consider posting your survey to newsgroups and web communities.

 - Personalize Your Email Invitations

 Emails with a personal salutation result in increased response rates of at least five percent, and sometimes much higher.
 Send your email to "Dear Mr. Wright" rather than "Dear Valued Alumni."

-The survey's benefit to the individual as well as to your.
+- The survey's benefit to the individual as well as to your business.

-Length of survey - if it is short, emphasize that.
-But be truthful about times—people are more likely to stick with longer surveys if they know about how much time they will take.
+- Length of the survey.
+If it is short, emphasize that.
+But be truthful about times—people are more likely to stick with longer surveys if they know how much time they will take.

 Once people have decided to take your survey, they will want to get started.
 Studies show most people don't read extensive instructions.

 - No survey surprises please – let them know it’s coming